CVS Embraces Better-For-You Brands in New Pilot Program - BevNET.com

 Adam Hertel, Senior Vice President of Grocery Sales and Alternate Channels for tea giant ITO EN North America, was initially approached by CVS in 2015 to begin stocking the company’s Matcha LOVE brand as a part of “version 2.0” of the chain’s healthy rebranding.

-“With the decline of carbonated soft drinks, drug retailers were waiting to see what the right time was to bounce,” Hertel said.
+“With the decline of carbonated soft drinks, drug retailers were waiting to see when the right time was to pounce,” Hertel said.
 “It’s finally at a point where they realize the scales are tipping and the risk assessment is a lot safer.”

 CVS is selling two varieties of Matcha LOVE, the organic Matcha + Green Tea flavor and organic ginger flavor.
 Hertel said placement of the teas could could be expanded to upwards of 1,000 stores if the pilot is successful.